Leask/halbot/README.md

 You don't need to pay `$20/month` for ChatGPT tokens separately.

 `halbot` is stable.
+It's running on top of the latest `GPT-4` model.
 It has a better user experience than the official web app.
 You can access `halbot` from your favourite Telegram apps on your phone, tablet and computer.

 Additionally, `halbot` has a lot of built-in input parsers to maximize the ChatGPT engine's power.

 `halbot` can now parse webpages, YouTube videos, PDFs, images, Office documents, code files, and text files.
 And other parsers are coming soon.

+`halbot` integrates Text-to-Image service by DALL·E 3.
+You can ask it to draw what you want.

 `halbot` also supports Text-to-Speech and Speech-to-Text.
 You can `talk` to the AI engines to get help with your job.